-4. CASAs (Voices for Children, Inc.), as provided under Welfare and Institutions Code sections 105, 107.
+4. CASA's (Voices for Children, Inc.), as provided under Welfare and Institutions Code sections 105, 107.
 A CASA may have access to the records of a nonminor dependent only with the explicit written and informed consent of the nonminor dependent.

-5. An Indian child's tribe and the Bureau of Indian Affairs, as provided under title 25 United States Code chapter 21 [Indian Child Welfare Act] and Welfare and Institutions Code section 827, subdivision (f).
+5. An Indian child's tribe and the Bureau of Indian Affairs, as provided under Title 25 United States Code chapter 21 [Indian Child Welfare Act] and Welfare and Institutions Code section 827, subd. (f).